FY2024

 Projector Lamps

-Although there was an improvement in cinema operations following the recovery from the circumstances during the COVID-19 pandemic, sales of xenon lamps for cinema projectors declined due to the impact of deterioration in the Chinese economy.
-In addition, sales of lamps for projectors in general imaging field declined due to the shift toward solid-state light sources.
+Although the demand for xenon lamps for cinema projectors was solid as an improvement in cinema operations following the recovery from the circumstances during the COVID-19 pandemic, sales of lamps for projectors in general imaging field declined due to the shift toward solid-state light sources.
 Accordingly, sales of projector lamps declined.

 Cinema Projectors

 Sales of digital cinema projectors increased as a result of the progress in resolving the previous fiscal year’s material shortages as well as our capturing demand for projector replacements in cinemas.
-The yen’s depreciation also contributed to higher sales.
+The currency effects from the depreciation of the yen also contributed to higher sales.

 General Imaging Projectors

-Sales increased due to solid demand for events and other activities and the acceptance inspection for a large deal in the second quarter of the current fiscal year.
-The yen’s depreciation also contributed to higher sales.
+Sales increased due to solid demand as the need for advanced video production continued to grow, particularly for events and other activities, and the acceptance inspection for a large deal in the second quarter of the current fiscal year.
+The currency effects from the depreciation of the yen also contributed to higher sales.

-In addition to the increase in sales, earnings increased despite strategic investments in human resources and other areas.
-Drivers included on an improved cost of sales ratio in imaging equipment from an easing in the material cost hikes experienced in the previous fiscal year.
+In addition to the increase in sales, earnings increased from improved profit margins due to an improvement in purchasing costs driven by the normalization of material prices for imaging equipment from an easing in the material cost hikes experienced in the previous fiscal year, as well as an increase in the sales proportion of high-end models for the general imaging.

 Life Sciences

 Sales were down primarily because of lower revenues from light source for environmental hygiene solutions.
-Earnings were up, however, from lower inventory write-downs than in the previous term and constrained investments stemming from a strategic review of the environmental hygiene business.
+Earnings were up, however, from the decrease in inventory write-downs recorded in the previous term and constrained investments stemming from a strategic review of the environmental hygiene business.

 Photonics Solutions

-Photonics Solutions sales advanced 18.0%, to \7,939 million.
-There was an operating loss of \845 million, however, from an operating loss of \112 million in the previous corresponding period.
+Photonics Solutions sales advanced 10.7%, to \10,250 million.
+There was an operating loss of \1,513 million, compared with an operating loss of \293 million in the previous fiscal year.

 provided by StockWeather.com,Inc.